 Installation view, Atelier 2, Tourcoing, France, 2015.

-Melissa Ryke is an Australian artist currently based between Brussels and Australia.
-In July 2022 she is undertaking a residency at AADK.
-In Lille, France from 2018-2022 she undertook a state supported studio residency at Le Carré des Artistes.
-The outcome of the residency were several community projects and events involving the local residents.
-Ryke studied Fine Arts in both Australia and France and has recently completed the European Postgraduate in Art in Sound at KASK, Ghent in June 2020.
+Melissa Ryke is an Australian artist currently based in Brussels and has a studio space at Level Five (where she is also a council member).
+Ryke studied Fine Arts in both Australia and France and completed the European Postgraduate in Art in Sound at KASK, Ghent in June 2020.
+She is currently undertaking a Transdisciplinary Artistic PhD at the ZHdK in partnership with the Kunstuniversitat, Linz.

 Ryke’s practice-led research focuses on a critical and playful investigation of the quotidian and experimentation with installation and time based media.
 Through these mediums the key notion of a bodily experience in space is explored from a phenomenological framework.
 Recent projects have been focused on embodied listening; listening and recording as a sensorial experience.